Is TWIA a state agency?

 The commission statement will reflect the commission earned based on gross premium (even if the commission originally was withheld by the agent).

-Will the amount of time allowed for paying an invoice remain at 45 days?
+What is the amount of time allowed for paying an invoice?

 If a net-only premium payment is received at TWIA after the end of the year, and TWIA sends a Deficient Premium notice to the agent, how long does the agent have to send in the difference in premium?